 Thomas Lloyd, Guardsman, 1623, Welsh Guards.
 Thomas was born at Ystrad Rhondda in 1896, the son of Isaac and Margaret Lloyd.
 His parents were from Llangynfelyn, and prior to 1911 had returned home, living at Cefn Villa, Talybont.
 Thomas enlisted at Aberystwyth into the 1st Battalion, Welsh Guards, joining the battalion in France on 1 November 1915 at Loos, where it was attached to the 3rd Guards Brigade, Guards Division.
 In July 1916 the Division moved to the Somme, where they fought at the Battle of Flers-Courcelette, and then at the Battle of Morval, capturing Lesboeufs Village.
 They remained here for the winter, and in March 1917 took part in the advance caused by the German Retreat to the Hindenburg Line.
 Later that year they moved north to Ypres, where they fought at the Battle of Pilkem, and then at the Battle of the Menin Road, Battle of Poelcapelle and the First Battle of Passchendaele.
 November saw them move south again, where they took part in the Battle of Cambrai.
 They remained in the area over the final winter of the war, and were still in positions around Gouzeaucourt when Thomas was wounded.
 He died of his wounds on 11 March 1918, aged 22, and is buried at Duisans British Cemetery, Etrun, France.

 Arthur Morris, Private, 18043, Royal Welsh Fusiliers.
 Arthur was born at Bont-Goch on 15 December 1892, the son of William and Elizabeth Morris.
-The family had moved to Abertridwr prior to 1911, and Arthur and his brothers worked at Senghenydd Colliery.
-On 14 October 1913 the colliery was rocked by a massive explosion, and that, coupled with the release of poison gas, resulted in the death of 439 miners.
-Two of Arthur’s brothers, William Edwin and Thomas James Morris, were among the dead.
+Their mother, Elizabeth, had previously been married and lost her first husband John Jones, who was a lead miner at Talybont, before marrying William, who was also a lead miner.
+Arthur and two of his brothers had also worked as lead miners before moving to Abertridwr prior to 1911 and worked at Senghenydd Colliery.
+On 14 October 1913 the colliery was rocked by a massive explosion and that, coupled with the release of poison gas, resulted in the death of 439 miners.
+Arthur’s two brothers, William Edwin and Thomas James Morris, were among the dead.
 Arthur continued to work as a miner, and at the outbreak of war enlisted at Abertridwr into the Royal Welsh Fusiliers.
 Arthur was posted to France on 2 December 1915 with the 14th Battalion, Royal Welsh Fusiliers, which was attached to 113 Brigade, 38th (Welsh) Division, and would have taken part in its famous assault on Mametz Wood in July 1916.
 He was wounded at some time afterwards, and returned home, spending some time in Ireland before returning to his old battalion in France, in time to take part in the divisions advance to victory in August 1918.
 Arthur was killed in action on 26 August 1918 during heavy fighting at Bazentin-le-Grand, during the division’s assault on Longueval.
 He was 26 years old, and is buried in Caterpillar Valley Cemetery, Longueval, France.
-His parents later returned to Bont-Goch, and resided at Elerch House.
+His parents later resided at Elerch House, Bont-Goch.
 Arthur is not commemorated locally, but at Nazareth Community Centre, Abertridwr.

 Thomas Thomas, Lieutenant, Machine Gun Corps.
 Thomas was the son of David Robert and Madge Thomas, of Tanyrallt, Talybont.
 He enlisted into the Ox and Bucks Light Infantry, and landed with them in France in August 1916.
 Thomas was then commissioned into the Machine Gun Corps, and was posted to the 51st Company, Machine Gun Corps, which was attached to the 17th (Northern) Division.
 Thomas joined his new unit on the Somme, and was killed in action there on 3 November 1916, aged 19.
 Thomas is buried at Guard's Cemetery, Lesbouefs, France.